Open-EO/openeo-python-client/docs/processes.rst

 a Python object that can be called (e.g. a function without parenthesis).

-The openEO Python Client Library defines the official processes in the :py:mod:`openeo.process.processes` module, which can be used directly:
+The openEO Python Client Library defines the official processes in the :py:mod:`openeo.processes` module, which can be used directly:

 .. code-block:: python